CatonaO/hmsLRI_paper/READ_ME.txt

 	Zarrei Poised sheets list hmsLRI and hmsLRI-E, involving Active and  Poised enhancers respectively

 	Table S4
-	A) Mouse long-range interactions (in blue) connecting active or poised enhancers with promoters of genes involved in eye development (Williamson and FitzPatrick 2014), present in the wTR1, wTR2, wTR3 interactions datasets in (Bertolini et al. 2019), and their syntenic human equivalent (in orange).
+	Mouse long-range interactions (in blue) connecting active or poised enhancers with promoters of genes involved in eye development (Williamson and FitzPatrick 2014), present in the wTR1, wTR2, wTR3 interactions datasets in (Bertolini et al. 2019), and their syntenic human equivalent (in orange).
 The last sheet, named “Unique”, quotes the human enhancers removing possible duplicates originating from the presence of the corresponding mouse enhancer in more than one dataset (wTR1, wTR2, wTR3)

+	Table S5
-	B) Intragenic regions within eye-development genes carrying epigenetic enhancer marks that do not overlap with anchors (in blue) and their syntenic human equivalent determined with liftover (in orange).
+	Intragenic regions within eye-development genes carrying epigenetic enhancer marks that do not overlap with anchors (in blue) and their syntenic human equivalent determined with liftover (in orange).
 	The last sheet, named “Unique”, quotes the human enhancer intragenic regions, removing duplicates.

 Supplementary Figures
-	Description inside the supplementary figures file(?)
+	Description inside the supplementary figures file

 Genome Browsers tracks